DPS Alchemist Lotus 124 Ski

 If you are an advanced sportsman looking for a pair of skis that will hold up to just about anything, in nearly any terrain, it’s worth checking out the DPS Alchemist Lotus 124 skis.

 They are very damp, quite stable, and extremely playful, making them a popular choice.
-That being said, not everyone has such a good experience.
+They’re one of our top choices in the contender for best powder skis.

 Some found the DPS Alchemist to be far more expensive than necessary, while others warned that they’re not for beginners.